 - 1. In the Layer panel of the Stage or Camera view or the Layers view, select the layer on which you want to apply the stamp. - 2.
 In the Tools toolbar, select the 🚨 Stamp tool. - 3.
-In the Tool Properties view, select a stamp from the Presets list-see Creating a Stamp on page 371 and Creating a Multi-Drawing Stamp on page 373.
+In the Tool Properties view, select a stamp from the Presets list-see Creating a Stamp on page 370 and Creating a Multi-Drawing Stamp on page 372.

 - 4. Move the mouse cursor over the Stage or Camera view.
 You will see the stamp under your mouse cursor as it will be applied into your artwork.
 If you want to adjust the size in which it will be applied, adjust the Maximum Scale setting in the Tool Properties view. - 5.
 By default, your stamp will be applied at an even size, angle and distance.
 Also, if your stamp is a multi-drawing stamp, it will cycle through its drawings in their original order.
-If you want your stamp to be applied with different parameters, see Configuring a Stamp on page 376. - 6.
+If you want your stamp to be applied with different parameters, see Configuring a Stamp on page 375. - 6.
 In the Stage or Camera view, do one of the following: - To apply the stamp once, simply click where you want to apply it.

-To draw a stroke along which the stamp is applied multiple times, simply draw a stroke with the tool as you would with the Brush or Pencil tool.
+• To draw a stroke along which the stamp is applied multiple times, simply draw a stroke with the tool as you would with the Brush or Pencil tool.

 - If your stamp has multiple drawings in it, you can select which drawings to stamp by using the Stamp slider in the Tool Properties view.
 You can also cycle through the stamp's drawings by pressing the Left Arrow and Right Arrow keys. - You can quickly adjust the size of the selected drawing tool by pressing and holding the O key, then clicking and dragging in the drawing space.
-If you are using a tablet pen, doing this with the eraser tip of your pen will adjust the size of the Eraser tool, regardless of which drawing tool is selected. - If you press and hold the Shift key before or while drawing, you will draw a straight line. - If you press and hold the Shift and Alt keys before or while drawing, you will draw a straight horizontal or vertical line.
+If you are using a tablet pen, doing this with the eraser tip of your pen will adjust the size of the Eraser tool, regardless of which drawing tool is selected. - If you press and hold the Shift key before or while drawing, you will draw a straight line. - If you press and hold the Shift and Alt keys before or while drawing, you will draw a straight horizontal or vertical line. - If you press and hold the Ctrl (Windows/Linux) or # (macOS) key while drawing, your drawing stroke will turn into a closed shape.